 This solution provides UE Identifiers to the Edge Application Servers in order to invoke capability exposure APIs, and corresponds to key issue #5 and satisfies [AR-5.6.2-a].

+This solutions relies on the Edge Enabler Server to be able to identify a UE based on user information, but it does not describe how this translation table is created and maintained in the Edge Enabler Server.

 7.6 Solution #6: Service Authorization for Edge Computing service

 7.6.1 Solution description